swapanroy/The-Panchatantra-A-Timeless-Collection/README.md

 ## How to Run
 1. Clone the repository.
-2. Run and deploy your AI Studio app

-This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1z7dO2wSDrkd80kVoMYW-axlE7sbDCQ1k

-## Run Locally

-**Prerequisites:**  Node.js

-3. Install dependencies:
+2. Install dependencies:
     ```bash
     npm install
     ```
-4. Set your API Key in the environment variables:
+3. Set your API Key in the environment variables:
     ```bash
     export API_KEY=your_gemini_api_key
     ```
-5. Run the development server:
+4. Run the development server:
     ```bash
     npm start
     ```